Table of Contents

 Indirect Meter and Current Transformer (CT)

-Caution!
-It is essential to perform the configuration procedure below immediately after installing the meter.
-Otherwise, the measurement will not be correct!
+Warning!
+It is essential to carry out the configuration procedure below immediately after installing the meter.
+Otherwise, the measurement will not be accurate!

 1. CT Ratio:

-The CT ratio (CT rate) is equal to the primary current of the CT divided by its secondary current.
-The primary current is specified on the CT.
+The CT ratio is equal to the primary current of the CT divided by its secondary current.
+The primary current is indicated on the CT.
 The secondary current is 5A.

-Warning!
+Caution!
 The ratio can only be set once on a certified MID meter.
-In case of error, the meter must be replaced!
+If there is an error, the meter must be replaced!

 Press the "E" button for 3 seconds and enter the default password (1000) using the "P" and "M" buttons.
-Confirm by long-pressing "E".
+Confirm by pressing "E" for a long time.

 password.png